xhochy/xhochy.github.com/_posts/2021-03-01-deploying-conda-environments-in-docker-how-to-do-it-right.md

 For doing this, we run the last single-stage image that was mentioned in the article using `docker run -ti nyc-taxi-mambaforge-predict-only-deps /bin/bash` and use `apt update && apt install -y ncdu` to install `ncdu` as a command line UI to inspect the conda environment in detail.
 Using `du -sbh nyc-taxi-fare-prediction-deployment-example` we a starting size of 422MiB.

-Here we can split the list of tasks into two categories: Deleting files that you can get rid of because you know *exactly* that you don't need them in this case and secondly deleteing files that shouldn't be part of the conda package at all.
+Here we can split the list of tasks into two categories: Deleting files that you can get rid of because you know *exactly* that you don't need them in this case and secondly deleting files that shouldn't be part of the conda package at all.

 With the knowledge that we are running a LightGBM model inside a FastAPI app inside of `gunicorn`, we can get rid of the following things and saves storage space: